uloamaka/uloamaka/README.md

  ## Thanks for visiting!
-Here's what I’m all about
+Here's what I’m all about:

 <div align="center">